mvr/mvr.github.io/posts/movie-night.md

 ---

-For years now I've been watching a movie in-person with friends every weekend that it is possible.
-The movie selection system is perfect, crystalline, sacred, with no downsides or vulnerabilities.
+For years now I've been watching a movie in-person with friends every weekend that I've been able to.
+The movie selection system is perfect, crystalline, sacred, with no downsides or exploitable vulnerabilities.

 1. The nominator is the person who was previously nominator the longest ago.
 2. They choose two movies that haven't been nominated before.
-3. Everybody else votes.
+3. Everybody else votes for which to watch.
 If the vote is a tie, the nominator breaks the vote.
+4. In highly exceptional circumstances, the Benevolent Dictator For Life may declare that a specific movie be watched, for example, if we're all about to go watch a sequel in-theatre and some people need to get up to speed.

 Here's what we've watched so far^[The alternative movies from some of the early, legendary movie nights have been lost to time.], together